SG-01-Productions/bgp-sprint-01/README.md

-# bgp-sprint-01
+# SG-01 Productions

+Game title: Project Void

+Build can be found from this link: [Link](https://kantola.eu/files/projectvoid.zip)

-Basics of Game Programming (BGP) Sprint Group 1
+This is Basics of Game Programming (BGP) Sprint Group 1 repository.